jonepatr/genea_visualizer/README.md

 # genea_visualizer

-First you need to install docker-compuse:
+First you need to install docker-compose:
-'sudo apt  install docker-compose'
+`sudo apt  install docker-compose` (on ubuntu)

 Then to start the server localy run `docker-compose up --build`